 A carbon monoxide detector could save your family's life by alerting you to the presence of the deadly gas.
-Basic models are relatively inexpensive, so the cost shouldn't stop you from getting one because it's such an important piece of equipment.
-If affording a carbon monoxide detector is difficult, there are options for finding free carbon monoxide detectors if you qualify.
+Basic models are relatively inexpensive, so the cost shouldn't stop you from getting these essential pieces of home safety equipment.
+But if affording a carbon monoxide detector is difficult, there are options for finding free carbon monoxide detectors if you qualify.

 Video of the Day

-Cities and fire departments often offer free carbon monoxide detectors to people who meet eligibility requirements.
-You might also be able to convince your landlord or the seller of a home you're buying to install a carbon monoxide detector.
+Cities and fire departments commonly offer free carbon monoxide detectors to people who meet eligibility requirements.
+If you're a renter, you might be able to convince your landlord to install carbon monoxide detectors.

 Importance of Carbon Monoxide Detectors